Columbia University Bicentennial: Panel exhibit

 A panel exhibit was created by the Columbia University Libraries to encourage engagement with the Bicentennial theme libraries across the country.
 It was designed by an exhibit committee, which included the historians Henry Steele Commager and Allan Nevins, and with input from university faculty.
 The exhibit consisted of 60 panels, each one centering around one of five sub-themes: "The Inclusiveness of Man", "The Value of Knowledge", "The Aspects of Man's Right to Knowledge", "Man's Right to the Free Use of Knowledge", and "The Responsibilities of Knowledge".
 Panels contained quotes, illustrations, and charts, and covered topics including totalitarianism, illiteracy, racial segregation, women's rights, low voter participation, the compulsory recitation of the Pledge of Allegiance, and textbook censorship, among other historical controversies.
 The exhibit was reproduced in either full sets of 60 panels or smaller sets of 25, and were loaned to universities, libraries, and museums across the United States and Canada for display.
 Additionally, the United States Information Agency of Department of State commissioned twelve sets of the exhibition for circulation abroad, spending over $16,000.

 The exhibit began touring the east coast on January 1, 1954.
 On that day alone, it was recorded that copies of the exhibit opened at Amherst College, the New York City Bar Association, Bates College, Boston Public Library, Chicago Public Library, Colgate University, Elizabeth Public Library, Enoch Pratt Free Library, Evansville College, East Orange Public Library, Iowa State University, Marygrove College, Newark Public Library, the New York City Board of Education, Roosevelt University, Toledo Public Library, Virginia State Library, Whitworth University, Worcester Public Library, and the University of Pittsburgh.
 At each institution, the exhibit would stay for about two weeks before moving on to another.
 In total, an estimated 900,000 people saw the exhibit at more than 400 locations in the United States and Canada, with an additional 700,000 viewing it at 300 sites abroad.
+Internationally, the panel exhibit met with some controversy.
+In one noted instance, the Belfast Telegraph reported that the display at Trinity College Dublin had three of its panels removed shortly after the exhibition opened, including one featuring a quotation from the Library Bill of Rights.